 The Museum.
 The Foundation raised over $400,000 through direct mail campaigns, individual contributions, both large and small, bake sales, and lots of hard work.
 The doors of the WAC Museum were opened in May 1977 in colorful dedication ceremonies.
 The building, located in the heart of the Women’s Army Corps Center, Fort McClellan, was donated to the U.S. Government and became the official WAC Museum.
 For twenty years, the WAC Foundation continued to support the museum’s exhibits and collections, establishing a memorial program and adding a new wing in 1986.

-When the decision was made to close Fort McClellan in 1996 as part of the Base Realignment and Closure (BRAC) process, the government made the commitment to move the museum to Fort Lee, VA.
-By this time the WAC branch had been eliminated (1978) and women were integrated throughout the Army.
-The new Museum’s mission was expanded to cover all Army Women.
-Fort Lee was a particularly appropriate choice for the Museum as it was the center for Army logistics and combat service support training.
-Fort Lee was also the first home of the WAC Training Center following the 1948 integration of the military women’s elements* into the regular military forces.
-To reflect the new mission, the WAC Foundation changed its name in 2000 to the U.S. Army Women’s Museum Foundation.
-The new U.S. Army Women’s Museum was dedicated amidst speeches, fanfare, and a crowd of about one thousand active duty Soldiers, women veterans and well wishers on May 11, 2001.
+When the decision was made to close Fort McClellan in 1996 as part of the Base Realignment and Closure (BRAC) process, the government committed to moving the museum to Fort Lee, VA.
+Fort Lee (now Fort Gregg-Adams) was a particularly appropriate choice for the women’s museum as it was the first home of the WAC Training Center following the 1948 integration of the military women’s elements* into the regular armed forces.
+By this time, the WACs branch had been disbanded (1978), women were integrated throughout the Army, and the museum’s mission was expanded to cover all Army Women.